condecon/adaptivetesting/README.md

 Custom testing procedures can be implemented by implementing the abstract class ``AdaptiveTest``.
-Any existing functionality can be overridden while still retaining full compatability with the packages' functionality.
+Any existing functionality can be overridden while still retaining full compatibility with the packages' functionality.
-For more information, please consult the documentation for the ``AdaptiveTest`` class
+For more information, please consult the documentation for the ``AdaptiveTest`` class.

 ## Package structure
 | submodule | description |